WE WISH YOU A JOYOUS HOLIDAY SEASON...FROM ALL OF US AT 54KIBO!

 - Sustainability reigns supreme.
 Before bringing furniture, housewares, or art into my home, I look for the sustainability of the item.
 How will it live alongside the other pieces in my home; is it something that has authentic value to me personally?
 I loved learning about how this family owned business upcycles natural wood using Ghanaian woodworking tradition and how Kiliim is rejuvenating flat-weave rug making along the Nile region in Egypt.

 - Embrace plants.
 Greenery can add great color and texture inside the home.
 Evergreen, think wreaths and Christmas trees, can ignite our most primitive sense, smell, and link it to memories of holidays past.
-This seems to always bring an added layer of holiday spirit to the evening.
 I like to hang a wreath on my front door and also drape the windows with some fresh greens.
-I also like to fill my home with colors of the forest through textiles or decor like in this framed print and green pillow .It makes the entire room feel more intimate.
+To add intimacy, I also like to fill my home with colors of the forest through textiles or decor like in this framed print and green pillow.

 ALL THAT SHIMMERS

 - Leave a welcome note or a gift.
-Hand written cards are always a good idea.
-They show you have taken the time to think about your guests.
+Hand written cards with a small welcome gift show you have taken the time to think about your guests.
 I like to include a card written to each of my guests and set it at their place at my dinner table.
-When my guests open and read what it inside, they are filled with emotion.
-It is a priceless moment and a way I can truly connect with my guests.
+When my guests read what’s inside, they are filled with emotion.
+It really makes me feel connected to each of them.
 I love that each Eu’Genia Shea Skincare set includes four 2oz tins that can be split into inexpensive yet luxurious welcome gifts for my guests.

 - Invest in a handmade set in which to serve your coffee and tea.
 I always serve coffee and a variety of teas to my guests to round out the end of the meal.
 Something like a ginger or herbal tea is a great way to help ease the digestion of a big holiday meal.
-This year, I plan to use Fatyly's Senagalese Limoges tea set.
-This is an item I intend to use for a long time.
-I truly see myself living with this.
-The collection is silk printed on Limoges porcelain, and the pure gold gilding really catches the eye and draws you in to the story the designer tells.
-The shape of the tea cups feel amazing to hold as well.
+This year, I plan to use Fatyly's Senagalese Limoges tea set, an item I intend to use for a long time, which goes back to considering sustainability.
+The collection is silk printed on Limoges porcelain, and the pure gold gilding really catches the eye and draws you into the story the designer tells.
+The shape of the teacups feel amazing to hold as well.